Antonio7098/Antonio7098/README.md

 Stageflow was born from a very practical need:

-* I needed to **parallelise complex pipelines**
+* I needed to **parallelise complex pipelines** to **reduce latency**
 * I wanted those pipelines to be **modular and reusable**
 * I wanted to stop rewriting orchestration glue code
 * And I needed **observability as a first-class feature**, not an afterthought

+I realised that designing pipelines was not hard- it is everything else around it, from observability to guardrails to reliability measures.
 Stageflow treats orchestration itself as a core domain.
 Pipelines are explicit DAGs, stages have clear contracts, and execution is observable by default.

 **Key ideas**